oddbird/oddsite/content/2017/02/09/generating-documentation-polyglot-projects.rst

 `Herman <https://github.com/oddbird/sassdoc-theme-herman/>`_,
 which provides extra tools for rendering samples of things like colors, fonts, and icons.
-(Alas, while we are using it to produce documentation, it is not yet very well documented itself.)
+(Alas, while we are using it to produce documentation, it is not yet very well-documented itself.)

 The Multi-language Challenge
 ----------------------------